unrealwork/axibase-collector/jobs/examples/pi/README.md

 ## Limitations

-* ATSD has limitations on number of stored metrics.
-Please, check the limits in [ATSD Docs](https://github.com/axibase/atsd-docs/tree/master/api/network#schema)
+* ATSD has limitations for the number of allowable stored metrics.
+Please check the limits in [ATSD Docs](https://github.com/axibase/atsd-docs/tree/master/api/network#schema)

 ## Installation Steps